aspnetboilerplate/aspnetboilerplate/doc/WebSite/Setting-Management.md

 (like ApplicationService, DomainService and AbpController) have a property named **SettingManager**.
 If we derive from these classes, there's no need to explicitly inject it.

+##### ISettingDefinitionManager

+And also `ISettingDefinitionManager` can be used to get setting definitions that they are defined in `AppSettingProvider`.
+We can inject and use it anywhere in the application as well.
+You can get definition name, default value, displayname and etc. by using `ISettingDefinitionManager`.

 #### Client-side